pgroonga/pgroonga.github.io/users/index.md

 ## Supabase {#supabase}

-[Supabase](https://supabase.com/) is an open source Firebase alternative that provides all the backend features such as a Postgres database.
+[Supabase](https://supabase.com/) is an open source Firebase alternative that provides all the backend features developers need to build a product: a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.
+Postgres is the core of Supabase, it works natively with more than 40 Postgres extensions, including PGroonga.

-PGroonga works natively on Supabase.

 [https://supabase.com/blog/launch-week-6-community-day](https://supabase.com/blog/launch-week-6-community-day)